 17. What kind of research did you do for Unknown Touch?

 I spent a month on research.
 I thoroughly hunted for the right location for the book, using maps, Google terrain info, nearby towns, names of rivers, etc. I made sure the names of the werewolves were appropriate for their actual ages.
 I had to lay out on paper how the werewolves were connected to each other.
 I performed historical research on dates and events to confirm for accuracy.
 I had to create the human characters – names, original occupations, etc. The final name for my book was very difficult to decide upon.
 The majority of my writing time it was untitled.
 Many, many hours I contemplated over what to call my book.
 I knew I would write a series and wanted a common theme with all the titles of the books.
 So, take notice of the book titles as they are released!

 18. What is your drink of choice?

 Caffeinated coffee in a large mug with one spoon of sugar.

 19. What is your favorite food?

 20. Do you do book signings?

 I did for the first two books.
 But it seems that book signing events just aren't as popular anymore.
 So many people are buying ebooks instead of physical books now.
 Paper/hardback books will always be "around", but the big thing is really downloading an ebook.
-I'll admit that I rarely ever buy a physical book.
+I'll admit that I rarely ever buy a physical book, anymore.
 It's so convenient to buy an ebook nowadays.
 Many authors don't even bother producing a physical book and opt only to create an ebook of their story.